NativeScript/docs-v7/getting-started.md

 $ tns run ios
 ```

-> **Warning**: Deploying your app to iOS devices requires that a valid iOS certificate and provisioning profile pair are configured on your development machine.
+> **WARNING**: Deploying your app to iOS devices requires that a valid iOS certificate and provisioning profile pair are configured on your development machine.
 For more information see [iOS Code Signing - A Complete Walkthrough](http://seventhsoulmountain.blogspot.com/2013/09/ios-code-sign-in-complete-walkthrough.html).

 By default `tns create` command scaffolds a small sample project; therefore if all went well you should see the following: